miller79/spring-boot-benchmark/README.md

 This application takes the spring-boot-benchmark-original and adds `spring-cloud-starter-config`.

+### spring-boot-benchmark-camel-activemq

+This application takes the spring-boot-benchmark-original and adds `camel-activemq-starter`.

 ## Build and Run Application

 Go to the folder of the benchmark you would like to run an run the following commands.